green-fox-academy/myfirstapp-syllabus/week02/exercises/js-building-blocks.md

 ## For loops and arrays

-We need to iterate through array pretty often, what do you think how can you do that?
+We need to iterate through arrays pretty often, what do you think how can you do that?
 As you remember for loops execute something **N** times, so if we want to print an array's values we will need to execute the loop `.length` times.

 ### Exercise 1

-Create a method which get an array as parameter and prints each value in it.
+Create a method which gets an array as parameter and prints each value from it.

 ```js
 printValues([0, 3, 6, 7, 9]); // prints the following lines: